 The Colourful History of Missoni Home

-Missoni is a world renowned name across the fashion and design industry and their iconic zigzag pattern is instantly recognisable.
+Missoni is a world renowned name across the fashion and design industry and their iconic zigzag pattern is instantly recognizable.
 But how did it all begin – and when did they transcend from catwalks to interiors?
 We look into the fascinating and colourful history of the Missoni brand and how it began, before the founders Rosita & Ottavio even met, and how it has always had family at the very core…

 The story starts in Golasecca, in the province of Varese, northern Italy, as this is where the headquarters and factories of T&J Vestor (Torrani & Jelmini) were founded and are still active today.
 It was here that Rosita Jelmini was born in 1931, the granddaughter to the Torrani owners of the embroidered fabric factory.